top of page

 The "Catch"

 Because lump-sum severance is usually not reduced if you find a new job during the notice period, employers often discount lump-sum offers compared to salary continuance.
 If you secure new employment shortly after signing the agreement, you keep both the full severance amount and your new income.
-Severance is meant to support you while you search for work, not to create a financial windfall, so employers factor this into their calculations.
+Severance is meant to support you while you search for work, not to create a financial windfall.
+Employers factor this into their calculations.

 Salary Continuance: Steady Paycheques, but With Conditions